 It was decided that a financial penalty was an appropriate and proportionate sanction.

-The firm was directed to pay a financial penalty of £658 and costs of £1,350.
+The firm was directed to pay a financial penalty of £12,194 and ordered to pay costs of £1,350.
 This was because the firm's conduct was serious by reference to the following factors in the SRA Enforcement Strategy:

-The findings relate to breaches of the MLRs 2017 (and the preceding MLRs 2007), which protect the public from the serious consequences of money laundering and terrorist financing.
-The associated risks were heightened given the high proportion of the firm's work that was 'in scope' of the MLRs 2017.
+- The findings relate to breaches of the MLRs 2017, which protect the public from the serious consequences of money laundering and terrorist financing.
+The associated risks were heightened given the high proportion of the firm's work that was 'in scope' of the MLRs 2017. - The firm failed to have proper regard to the SRA's guidance and warning notices which explained what was required, the risks that failure to comply with AML requirements posed, and the regulatory consequences of failing to comply.